Azure-Samples/customer-car-reviews/README.md

 This is a sample application which acts as a Car Review web site.
 Pictures and text is submitted and then inspected for content to ensure a car has been uploaded.
 Cars are marked approved while non-cars are marked rejected.
 Rejected cars get sent to a human reviewer via email for further analysis.

-This sample showcases the Azure Serverless services, and takes advantage of Azure Functions, Azure Functions Proxy, Event Grid, Logic Apps, Cognitive Services, Storage Queues and Blobs, and CosmosDB.
+This sample showcases the Azure Serverless services, and takes advantage of Azure Functions, Azure Functions Proxy, Event Grid, Logic Apps, Cognitive Services, Storage Queues and Blobs, and Cosmos DB.

 # Running on your Azure Subscription